ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         -  Noise comes form possible competitors, etc.
     - The Minimal Viable Segments
     - Failing
+2) The Customer
+    - Can you clearly articulate the problem that your customer has?
+    - Who has the problem and how many people are there?
+    - How are these people solving the problem today?
+    - How superior is your product that will motivate them to switch?

 2) The Product
     - Why build a product?